 Sparkling, white, and red wines are available by the bottle and glass.
 The boutique wine list is selected by Emerman.
 The list comprises of 99% Italian wines organized by regions.
 The list offers up to ten whites and reds by the glass.

 There is also a small collection of craft bottled beers.
 The cocktail list changes with the season.

-For lunch, a must for a starter is the Baby Beets.
+For lunch at Bottino, a must for a starter is the Baby Beets.
 Crafted with goat cheese spuma and pistachio, it hits every note.
 Satisfying, brightly colored, and super fresh.
 Another surprising must-have is the Honeycrisp Butter Lettuce Salad.
 It features apple, Stilton blue, spiced walnuts, and honey vinaigrette.
 The marriage of the spiced walnuts and apples are a festive delight for the season.

 The Pan-Seared Branzino Filet has a perfect balance of vegetables and fish.
 The Branzino is served with roasted cauliflower and pomegranate vinaigrette.
 The Bucatini Alla Norma with charred eggplant and shaved smoked ricotta comes highly recommended.

 Dessert at Bottino NYC is under the direction of sous chef Annabel Sharahy, formerly of Eleven Madison Park.
 The Seared Olive Oil Cake is a real treat.
 The tangerine olive oil is carefully poured on top table-side.
 The cake served with a refreshing scoop of vanilla gelato and touch of balsamic.